High-End Fashion Store - iOS App Design

 Hey, hey

-Here is a preview of a project on which I worked on.
+Here are more screens of an app I was working on.
 An iOS app for a high-end fashion store.
 More screens to be shared in the future.

 Make sure to follow me in order to stay updated with my work.